Earthshot-Labs/earthshot_model_utils/README.md

 This folder contains an installable Python package called `model_utilities` with a number of functions for the science team to conduct deep dives to do carbon projects for specific projects.

 # Installation:
 Download folder to your local workspace.
-In Terminal activate the virtual environment where you want to install the `deepdive_automation` package.
-Navigate to the `deepdive_automation` folder (in terminal).
-Pip install the package using `pip install deepdive_automation`.
+In Terminal activate the virtual environment where you want to install the `model_utilities` package.
+Navigate to the `model_utilities` folder (in terminal).
+Pip install the package using `pip install .`.
 This should install the package into the activated virutal environment.
-Then in Python (jupyter notebook or elsewhere using the same virtual environment) you will be able to access the package using `import deepdive_automation`.
-Functions can be used as `deepdive_automation.wood_density_lookup(...)`.
+Then in Python (jupyter notebook or elsewhere using the same virtual environment) you will be able to access the package using `import model_utilities`.
+Functions can be used as `model_utilities.forest_mensuration.clean_biomass_data(...)`.

 You need to have the `ee` package working on python.
 If you are using a Jupyter notebook that means you need to have notebooks authenticated for GEE (more detailed instructions coming soon).

-**NOTE:** you will need to download the GEZ2010 shapefile into a data folder as this is part of the gitignore file.
+**NOTE:** you will need to download the GEZ2010 shapefile and IPCC parameters csv into a data folder as this is part of the gitignore file.
 Specific instructions on this are coming soon.
 Link to download shapefile is: https://storage.googleapis.com/fao-maps-catalog-data/uuid/2fb209d0-fd34-4e5e-a3d8-a13c241eb61b/resources/gez2010.zip and you will also need to download this file from Joe's IPCC Tier 1 work: https://github.com/Earthshot-Labs/science/blob/master/IPCC_tier_1/prediction/ipcc_table_intermediate_files/ipcc_tier1_all.csv (since it's a private repo I'm having issues automatically pulling the file from the function)

-**NOTE:** when using the latest version the package is now called `model_utilities`.
-To install download and navigate to the folder `model_utilities` and `pip setup.py install`.

 # Update Package:
 If you have a new version of the package ready to install, navigate to the folder as with the install and type `pip install --upgrade .`.
+If you expect lots of changes install in editable mode using `pip install -e .`.

 # Functions:
 (need to update this list).